 At a family occasion today, at my Dad’s house.
 Is it right to call it that still?
 He’s not there.
 But that’s what I want to call it, so I will.
-I sat in the garden imagining what he’d have been doing… On the bouncy castle with Belle and Barns… lying on the trampoline while Edith walked around and climbed on him… doing the BBQ… holding a cold beer and chatting to my sister’s friends… offering people drinks.
+I sat in the garden imagining what he’d have been doing… On the bouncy castle with B and B… lying on the trampoline while E walked around and climbed on him… doing the BBQ… holding a cold beer and chatting to my sister’s friends… offering people drinks.
 I was left feeling perplexed, confused and just… pain.
 How is he not here?
 How can I accept this reality?

 C.S.
 Lewis puts it so well…